 THE JT’S MANUKAN GRILLE STORY

-From its humble beginnings in Bacolod City, the chicken inasal is set to conquer the world!
-JT’s Manukan Grille is taking the lead in introducing this local favorite to global foodies and travelers from all over the world.
+From its humble beginnings in Bacolod City in Negros Occidental, Philippines, the chicken inasal is set to conquer the world!
+JT’s Manukan Grille is taking the lead in introducing this local favorite to foodies and travelers from all over the world.

 ORIGINS OF THE INASAL